RosettaCommons/documentation/internal_documentation/GithubWorkflow.md

 ###SVN / git equivalences

 There are many commands in git which have identical names, however the functionality of these commands are frequently different. [[Git SVN Crash Course|http://git.or.cz/course/svn.html]] is a useful comparison of git and svn commands, offering rough equivalents in git to common svn operations.
 Due to the fundamentally different nature of git and svn, the caveats and limitations associated with these equivalents are completely different.
 For example, when copying a file in svn, using 'svn cp' instead of 'cp' is required, while the use of 'git cp' is optional.
 The [[Pro Git|http://git-scm.com/book]] ebook is a useful reference for those interested in the details of the basic git commands.

+## Workflow for using GitHub

+(This section is entirely about stuff you do on the github website.
+None of this works without internet).

+###A note about github forks

+GitHub supports several different workflows for handling parallel development.
+A popular approach in the open source community is to use the "fork and pull" model, where projects are forked and then merged using GitHub's pull requests.
+To keep the Rosetta codebase from fragmenting, we ask that you DO NOT FORK the RosettaCommons repositories, but instead use the recommended branch-based workflow within the `RosettaCommons/main` repository.

 ##See Also